-We ask that any patients or trial participants let us know immediately if they have COVID-19 symptoms and we will change appointments to a later date to give you time to recover.
+- We ask that any patients or research participants let us know immediately if they have COVID-19 symptoms and we will change appointments to a later date to give you time to recover.
 Our Receptionist will also ask you on arrival if you are experiencing any COVID-19 symptoms.

-Hand-sanitizers are available throughout OCMR and patients, trial participants and staff are encouraged to use these frequently.
+- Hand-sanitizers are available throughout OCMR and everyone is encouraged to use these frequently.